1988–89 Arsenal L.F.C. season

 The 1988–89 season was Arsenal Ladies Football Club's 2nd season since forming in 1987.
 The club participated in the Home Counties Division One.

 Arsenal also played in the FA Cup, reaching the Third Round, where they were knocked out by Nottingham Rangers.
-They were also knocked out of the Home Counties League Cup by Biggleswade United.
+They were also knocked out of the Home Counties League Cup by Biggleswade.

+With the influx of players, a Reserve side was formed.
+Whilst the First Team competed in the Home Counties Division One, the Reserve Team played in Division Three of the Greater London Women's League.
+The Reserve Team won the Division Three Title in their first season with an unbeaten campaign, winning promotion to Division Two.
+The Reserves also won the Anniversary Cup, beating Teynham Gunners 5–0 in the Final.